 Another study published in Science Daily confirmed that home monitoring of blood pressure does indeed result in better blood pressure control in hypertensive patients.
 The study also pointed out the cost-effectiveness of cardiovascular remote patient monitoring, citing that the technology for the average participant costs only a little more than $38.
 When coupled with prevented costly interventions and hospital emergency room visits or admissions, the utilization of RPM technology is effective in providing optimal patient care while reducing healthcare spending.

-With the aforementioned $30 billion-plus being spent to treat heart failure patients annually, it's more important than ever to find creative solutions to keep patients crisis-free for as long as possible.
-Since remote patient monitoring provides a real-time connection with the healthcare team through the usage of smart technology and in a cost-effective manner, it can help save both lives and money.
+With the aforementioned $30 billion-plus being spent to treat heart failure patients annually, it's more important than ever to find creative solutions that can bolster heart failure management to keep patients crisis-free for as long as possible.
+Since remote patient monitoring provides a real-time connection with the healthcare team through the usage of smart technology and in a cost-effective manner, it can help save lives and money.